banghuazhao/swiftcomp-flutter/README.md

 [![App Store](https://img.shields.io/badge/App%20Store-Download-blue.svg)](https://apps.apple.com/us/app/swiftcomp-composite-calculator/id1297825946)
 [![Google Play](https://img.shields.io/badge/Google%20Play-Download-green.svg)](https://play.google.com/store/apps/details?id=com.banghuazhao.swiftcomp&hl=en_US)

-SwiftComp-flutter is a mobile application designed to provide a comprehensive composite calculator based on the SwiftComp software, an efficient multiscale modeling tool for composites.
+SwiftComp-flutter is a mobile app designed to provide a comprehensive composite calculator based on the SwiftComp software, a general-purpose multiscale constitutive modeling code for composites.
 The app is available on both the App Store and Google Play Store, making it accessible to a wide range of users.
+A web version is also available at [CompositesAI.com](https://compositesai.com/).

 ## ✨ Features

-- **Lamina Stress/Strain:** Calculate stress and strain for lamina layers.
+- **Lamina Stress/Strain:** Compute stress and strain for a single layer with arbitrary fiber orientation.
-- **Lamina Engineering Constants:** Determine the engineering constants for individual lamina.
+- **Lamina Engineering Constants:** Compute engineering constants for a lamina with arbitrary fiber orientation.
-- **Laminar Stress/Strain:** Analyze stress and strain across multiple lamina layers.
+- **Laminar Stress/Strain:** Compute stress and strain distribution within a lamiante.
-- **Laminate Plate Properties:** Compute the properties of laminate plates.
+- **Laminate Plate Properties:** Compute the ABD matrices for a laminate.
-- **Laminate 3D Properties:** Evaluate the three-dimensional properties of laminate materials.
+- **Laminate 3D Properties:** Compute 3D properties for a laminate.
-- **UDFRC Properties:** Calculate the properties for user-defined fiber-reinforced composites (UDFRC).
+- **UDFRC Properties:** Compute 3D properties for unidirectional fiber-reinforced composites (UDFRC).
-- **Chat (Coming Soon):** A built-in AI expert chat feature is currently under development.
+- **Chat:** A built-in AI Campanion for asking questions and performing calculations.

 ## 📋 Requirements